-Consequently, I assume that 16.3% of gross revenue is effectively a new cost (an export rebate) to be paid by the federal government.34 In addition, I estimate that nearly 4% of gross revenue is derived from taxation of carbon sequestered by nonfuel uses of energy (e.g. asphalt, petrochemicals, etc.).
+Consequently, I assume that 16.3% of gross revenue is effectively a new cost (an export rebate) to be paid by the federal government.38 In addition, I estimate that nearly 4% of gross revenue is derived from taxation of carbon sequestered by nonfuel uses of energy (asphalt, petrochemicals, etc.).
 This revenue would also need to be rebated.
 Together, about 20% of gross revenue is directed back to business in the form of tax rebates.

 The remaining ~65% of revenue must be sourced from households.
-However, total emissions/costs that can be assigned to households on the basis of actual expenditure only amount to about 54% of gross revenue.
+However, total emissions/costs that can be assigned to households on the basis of actual expenditure amount to only 54% of gross revenue.
 Part of the discrepancy is due to health care.
 Individuals rarely report (or know) the actual value of health care services received.
 Nor do most report (or know) the value of private health insurance premiums paid by employers.
-I estimate that private, non-government provision of health care is the source of ~3.3% of gross revenue.
+Based on the I-O model results, I estimate that private, nongovernment provision of health care is the source of ~3.3% of gross revenue.